- B.A., Davidson College, 2002

 Director of Undergraduate Studies, Classical Studies

-I am a classical archaeologist whose research explores the archaeology, art, and architecture of Greece and the eastern Mediterranean during the Bronze Age.
-I study ancient technology, particularly stone working and metallurgy, to assess local, trans-regional, and intercultural craft connections throughout the latter half of the second millennium BC.
-My study of the tool marks and construction methods of the Lion Gate Relief at Mycenae, for instance, highlighted a technological link between Mycenaean Greece and Hittite Anatolia.
-My current book project, Elite Mycenaean Stone Work: Investigating Craft Interaction and Geopolitical Relations in the Aegean Bronze Age, draws upon physical tools and tool marks on worked stone to assess potential craft and political relations throughout the Greek Mainland during the Late Bronze Age (1600-1050 BC).
-I have extensive archaeological field work experience in Greece and Cyprus and recently joined an international team restudying the metal cargo from the Late Bronze Age Cape Gelidonya shipwreck.
-Prior to coming to Indiana University, I served as the Assistant Director of the American School of Classical Studies at Athens (ASCSA) and later held a postdoctoral teaching position in the Department of History at North Carolina (NC) State University.
+I am a classical archaeologist whose research explores Greece and the eastern Mediterranean's archaeology, art, and architecture during the Bronze Age.
+In particular, I study ancient technology, primarily stone working and metallurgy, to assess local, trans-regional, and intercultural craft connections throughout the latter half of the second millennium BCE.
+For example, my analysis of the tool marks and construction methods of the Lion Gate Relief at Mycenae revealed a technological link between Mycenaean Greece and Hittite Anatolia.
+My forthcoming book, Architecture and Politics in Mycenaean Greece: Stoneworking, Labor, and Regional Ties in the Late Bronze Age (under contract with Cambridge University Press), considers physical tools and tool marks preserved on architecture and sculpture to assess craft and political connections throughout Mainland Greece during the 14th and 13th centuries BCE.
+I have extensive archaeological fieldwork experience in Greece and Cyprus and am involved in an international effort to reexamine the metal cargo from the Late Bronze Age Cape Gelidonya shipwreck (c.
+1200 BCE).

 Palaima, T.G. and N.G.
 Blackwell.
 “Pylos Ta 716 and Mycenaean Ritual Paraphernalia: A Reconsideration,” Studi Micenei ed Egeo-Anatolici.
 Nuova Serie 6 (2020), 67-95.